clowntheArt/gw2acr-guide/index.md

 * resource thresholds
 * combat state

-conditions can be inverted to express exclusions.
+conditions can be inverted to express exclusions

 ### inverting conditions

-green condition names can be inverted.
+green condition names can be inverted

-inversion is often cleaner than duplicating logic.
-prefer one inverted condition over two nearly identical chains.
+inversion is often cleaner than duplicating logic prefer one inverted condition over two nearly identical chains

 ---

 ## continue triggers and timing

-continue triggers determine when the next action may begin.
+continue triggers determine when the next action may begin

 guidelines: